architjain/ws-lambda-at-edge/README.md

 Security always comes first.

-Let's check and improve our website security by configuring HTTP to HTTPs redirect and adding a number of standard security headers to enforce HTTPS connection is always used and prevent XSS.
+Learn how to check and improve our website security by configuring HTTP to HTTPs redirect and adding a number of standard security headers to enforce HTTPS connection is always used and prevent XSS.

 [Lab 1 - Adding Security headers](./Lab1_Security/README.md)